realslacker/TestCredential/README.md

 # TestCredential
-Wrapper around System.Security.Principal.PrincipalContext to validate a credential.
+Wrapper around System.DirectoryServices.AccountManagement to validate a credential.